 16. Mitigate Effects Of PTSD

-Exposure to nature has shown a huge success in treating those who suffer from post-traumatic stress, leading to an improvement in the patients emotional and social quality of life.
+Exposure to nature has shown huge signs of success in treating those who suffer from post-traumatic stress, leading to an improvement in the patient's emotional and social quality of life.

 17. Boost Energy and Strength

-Short walks through green environments also leads to a boost in energy levels and overall stamina.
+Short walks through green environments also lead to a boost in energy levels and overall stamina.

 18. Lower Heart Rates